 The Cuckoo Trail will provide plenty of photo opportunities along the way, so keep your eyes open.

-Once Mr T arrived at Polegate, it was time for him to say goodbye to the Avenue Verte.
+Once Mr T arrived at Polegate, it was time for him to say goodbye from cycling Avenue Verte.
 As he booked himself an overnight stay in Eastbourne.

 But if you were to continue cycling the Avenue Verte all the way, you would change to Cycle Route 2 now towards Newhaven.